-Restless Leg or Restless Leg Syndrome (RLS) can be one of the most uncomfortable symptoms of opiate detox.
+Restless Legs or Restless Leg Syndrome (RLS) can be one of the most uncomfortable symptoms of opiate detox.
 It was easily one of the 5 most irritating symptoms whenever I was in withdrawal.

-For those not familiar with the term, Restless Legs Syndrome is commonly associated with the following symptoms:
+For those not familiar with the term, Restless Legs is a syndrome commonly associated with the following symptoms:

 -The unquenchable desire to move your legs.
 It can happen in other regions of the body but 90% of the time it’s the legs.